 If your goal is to get hired as a project manager officially, and you are currently employed for a different role, then the best thing you can do is take on the mini-projects within your current position.
 Volunteer whenever you can!
 While you will not get 100% project management experience, you will learn a lot about the specifics of the role and the nuances that you should be aware of.
 Trust us, the little projects in your department have much more in common with big projects than you think.
 And the project management skills you need for both are pretty similar!

 If you have the time and resources, do an internship.
 Don’t worry about being assigned the most basic and mundane tasks as an intern.
 You need to understand all steps of the process to become a brilliant project manager, so any experience you get is invaluable.

 Professionals with many years of experience behind them who want to change careers sometimes look down on entry-level internships and consider themselves too good to be an intern.
 We want to warn you about the dangers of such a mindset.
 Successful project managers are not afraid to get their hands dirty.
-Often, they will be covering for whoever needs it in the team, meaning that they will also be doing basic and sometimes plain boring tasks.
+Often, they will be covering for whoever needs it in the team, meaning that their digital weekly planners are filled with basic and sometimes plain boring tasks.